sharetribe/flex-docs/src/docs/concepts-extended-data/extended-data-introduction/index.md

 your needs exactly!

 Let’s look at listing public data in action.
-Here is a listing from Biketribe, the Flex test marketplace.
+Here is a listing from Biketribe, the Sharetribe test marketplace.

 <publicextendeddatacarousel title="Examples of public extended data">